tanntri/income-expense-tracker/README.md

 - Express - Backend framework for Node.js
 - MongoDB - Non-relational database
 - JavaScript - Language used with Node.js backend and frontend.
-- Bootstrap 5 - great UI boilerplate for modern web apps
+- Bootstrap 5 - UI for web apps
 - EJS - Templating to use with Node.js and Express to render HTML with data from backend

-## Plugins
+## Routes

 Dillinger is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.